TheOdinProject/curriculum/nodeJS/express/installing_postgresql.md

 role_name=#
 ```

-If you don't see a similar prompt, then reach out on [Discord](https://discord.gg/V75WSQG) for some help.
+If you don't see a similar prompt, then reach out in [our Discord server](https://discord.gg/V75WSQG) for some help.
 If you **do** see a similar prompt, then we can create a password for the role like so:

 ```sql
 \password <role_name>